lupyuen/nuttx-tinyemu/README.md

 # Test TinyEMU VirtIO Console with NuttX

-_NuttX has started VirtIO and OpenAMP.
+_NuttX has started VirtIO and OpenAMP and they talk nicely to TinyEMU.
 What next?_

 We dig around NuttX and we see NuttX creating a VirtIO Queue for VirtIO Console: [virtio_serial_init](https://github.com/apache/nuttx/blob/master/drivers/virtio/virtio-serial.c#L445-L511) calls...